Effective March 17, 2016

 Under California Civil Code Section 1798.83, California residents who have an established business relationship with us may choose to opt out of our sharing your Personally Identifiable Information with third parties for direct marketing purposes.
 If you are a California resident and you have already granted us this permission and (1) you now wish to opt out; or (2) you wish to request certain information regarding our disclosure of your Personally Identifiable Information to third parties for the direct marketing purposes, please contact us as described below.

-If you have any questions about this policy or our site in general, please contact us at or via mail to Devpost, Inc. • 433 West 14th Street, Suite 3F, NYC 10014.
+If you have any questions about this policy or our site in general, please contact us at firstname.lastname@example.org or via mail to Devpost, Inc. • 133 W. 19th Street, 4th Floor, New York, NY 10011.